influxdata/telegraf/plugins/inputs/execd/README.md

   ## Delay before the process is restarted after an unexpected termination
   restart_delay = "10s"

+  ## Buffer size used to read from the command output stream
+  ## Optional parameter.
+Default is 64 Kib, minimum is 16 bytes
+  # buffer_size = "64Kib"

   ## Data format to consume.
   ## Each data format has its own unique set of configuration options, read
   ## more about them here: